fegzycole/Javascript-Capstone/README.md

 ### How To Play

-The controls for the game are pretty basic, this was done intentionally for a better user experience

-- Top arrow makes the hero jump
+- Space bar makes the hero jump up just enough to reach a platform.

 - Left arrow moves the hero to the left

 - Right arrow moves the hero to the right

-- Gravity brings the hero down, so there is no control for that.

 ## Playing Locally

+Copy the following instructions sequentially into your terminal

 - git clone https://github.com/fegzycole/Javascript-Capstone.git

 - cd Javascript-Capstone

+- Run npm install

 - Run ***npm start*** in your terminal to fire the Express server